 We’re recommending that all customers move to site-wide conversion tags.
 There are two main options for complete measurement via site-wide tags:

-Option 1: Install the global site tag on your entire site
+Option 1: Install the Google tag on your entire site

 Option 2: Use Google Tag Manager

 Google Tag Manager is a tag management system that allows you to update tags and code snippets on your site.
 Learn more about Google Tag Manager

 See the section below to learn more about our recommendations for how you should use these solutions based on your site’s current tag implementation.